Financial Planning

 Where you should put your cash is about more than the direction of rates.

-Another way to think about it: Your cash is intended to fulfill a variety of functions, from daily activities to a purchase a year or two from now and the unexpected emergencies in between.
-The answer to where you should put your cash needs to be broader than just the yield you can get because the rules of that cash account or vehicle need to align with the needs you have for that cash to begin with.
+Your cash is intended to fulfill a variety of functions, from daily activities to a purchase a year or two from now and the unexpected emergencies in between.
+The answer to where you should put your cash needs to be broader than just the yield you can get – the rules of that cash account or vehicle need to align with the needs you have for your cash to begin with.

 Different life stages, different cash needs

 With the cash landscape potentially changing, it’s a good time to take a step back and consider how much cash you really need in the first place.
-As we’ve mentioned, your level of cash reserves will depend on a variety of factors, including personal risk tolerance, and should be considered in light of your overall financial plan.
+As we’ve mentioned, your level of cash reserves will depend on a variety of factors – including personal risk tolerance – and should be considered in context of your overall financial plan.

 However, our general guidelines are: